hit

 Limitations in design and functionality of Tessitura, LJMS' CRM, and TNEW, its ticketing API.

-Adam, the Director of Marketing, launched LJMS’ website redesign project soon after he and I joined the marketing team in the autumn of 2019.
+Adam, the Director of Marketing, launched LJMS’ website redesign in the autumn of 2019.
 The website was built in approximately 2010.
 It was full of bugs, had confusing and inaccessible UX, and patchwork fixes that regularly broke or crashed the site.
 The organization was well overdue for a refresh.

 Compose your own package Flow